njaffe/dsp/lessons/statistics/07-statistics.md

 Answer:

 Frequentist statistics use models of repeatable events and input data to predict outcomes.
 Bayesian statistics use models *that can be influenced by priors and thus changed* and inputs to predict outcomes.
-Frequentist statistics commonly rely on an infinite series of events to determine outcomes, whereas Bayesian statistics
+Frequentist statistics commonly rely on an infinite series of events to determine outcomes, whereas Bayesian statistics does not.

 ---